-Model 3 is equipped with an airbag and lap/shoulder belt at both front seating positions.
-The airbag is a supplemental restraint at those seating positions.
+Model 3 is equipped with an airbag and lap/shoulder belt (also called seat belt assembly) at both designated front seating positions.
 All occupants, including the driver, should always wear their seat belts whether or not an airbag is also provided at their seating position to minimize the risk of severe injury or death in the event of a crash.